FAQs

 Do I book my own flight or do we travel as a group?

-Students will arrive to start the course in San José, Costa Rica on May 12, 2019, before 2:00PM Central Time, and depart from San José at the end of the course on June 1, 2019, anytime after 12:00PM Central Time.
-If you are arrive outside of this time or arrive to San José by other means, you will need to arrange your own transport to Quepos.
+Students will arrive to start the course in Pokhara, Nepal on May 12, 2024, and depart from Pokhara at the end of the course on June 1, 2024.
+If you are arrive outside of this time or arrive to Nepal by other means, you will need to arrange your own transport to Pokhara.

-What is the weather like in Costa Rica in February?
+What is the weather like in Nepal in May?

 What is appropriate to wear during the course?